ryjones/rl-report/main/cello-repolinter-report.md

 - `src/dashboard/src/components/TopNavHeader/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/components/_utils/pathTools.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/components/_utils/pathTools.test.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `src/dashboard/src/locales/zh-CN/component.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `src/dashboard/src/locales/zh-CN/exception.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `src/dashboard/src/locales/zh-CN/form.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `src/dashboard/src/locales/zh-CN/globalHeader.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `src/dashboard/src/locales/zh-CN/login.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `src/dashboard/src/locales/zh-CN/menu.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `src/dashboard/src/locales/zh-CN/operatorAgent.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `src/dashboard/src/locales/zh-CN/operatorNode.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `src/dashboard/src/locales/zh-CN/operatorOrganization.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `src/dashboard/src/locales/zh-CN/operatorUser.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `src/dashboard/src/locales/zh-CN/pwa.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/locales/en-US/component.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/locales/en-US/exception.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/locales/en-US/form.js`: The first 7 lines do not contain the pattern(s): Copyright.